 Figure 24.
 Message Analyzer session message providers

-Start Test Case execution from the Protocol Test Manager (PTM) or by executing a specific protocol .cmd file on which you want to focus.
+Start Test Case execution from the Protocol Test Manager (PTM) or by executing a specific protocol .ps1 file on which you want to focus.

 In the New Session dialog of Message Analyzer, click the Start button to begin tracing.